inging5839/inging5839/README.md

   <div align= "center">
   <h2 style="border-bottom: 1px solid #d8dee4; color: #282d33;"> 📞 Contact Me ! </h2>
   <div align= "center">
+    <p>I always welcome contributions to my repository!<br>
+      If you have a project you’d like to work on together or<br> if you’d like to contribute to one of my projects, feel free to contact me anytime!</p>
   <p>
     ☎ Phone: 010-5591-5839 <br>
     ✉️ E-Mail: inging5839@gmail.com